 What sets your book apart is that special power of a printed work.
 That little something that tells us “this is important” when we flip through the pages.
 Herman Hesse famously talked about the magic of books in an essay of that very name.

 While you’re planning your author marketing efforts, you have to think of your book as both product and advertisement.
 Like most who sell a product, you’ll need to be prepared to give away some copies of your book—the same way you hand out business cards to people who want to know more but aren’t sold on you yet.

 Books as Business Cards for Entrepreneurs

-- Establish Your Expertise – potential customers need to know you’re an expert in your field.
+- Establish Expertise – potential customers need to know you’re an expert in your field.
 If you specialize in making math courses, a book about how to teach mathematics shows you’re an expert.

 Books as Business Cards for Authors

-More than that, as authors and readers, we treasure books.
+We treasure books.
 Even books I didn’t particularly like much have a place on my bookshelf.
 Every time I’ve moved, my books are the one item I always pack up and take with me.
 Books are special.

-Ways Authors can use a Book
+Ways an Authors can use Their Book

 The Economics of Giving it Away